top of page

 Front cover: The Beast Catcher

-Even when my parents were at home, they weren't very nice people to be around, and I would do all I could to avoid them, which meant spending long periods of time outside.
+Even when my parents were at home, they weren't very nice people to be around and I would do all I could to avoid them, which meant spending long periods of time outside.

-This inspired the back-story of 'The Beast Catcher', about a feral girl, later called Flora, who is living wild in the woods, and has to fend for herself from about the age of 12, which is much older than I was.
+This inspired the back-story of 'The Beast Catcher' about a feral girl, later called Flora, who is living wild in the woods and has to fend for herself from about the age of 12, which is much older than I was.
 Although, I didn't have to survive in a forest as I grew up in South West London.

+I now know that the failed and abusive relationships I've had as an adult were due to both my toxic and abusive childhood and abandonment issues, caused by being neglected and left on my own from a very young age.
 It's not all doom and gloom, though, as I live with my two beautiful sons who I love very much, and I'm now in a happier place than I've ever been in my life.

 Background: Gracechurch Street, 1820's.